 The League adopts animals to residents of Virginia, Washington D.C. and Maryland.

 All pets up for adoption receive basic health exams, tests and vaccinations.
-Plus, dogs are evaluated by shelter staff to better match dogs to adopters.
+We work hard to know each animal and to help you make a good match.

 The Animal Adoption Process

 Our pet adoption process is friendly and thorough, to ensure a lifetime of love and companionship.
 The adoption process begins when you visit our animals.
 Everyone in the household should help decide which animal is best suited for your home.
 Our trained staff and volunteers are always on hand to help you choose a pet that is right for you.

 Plan to spend at least an hour- this is a big decision!

 Once you have met your pet, you will complete an application and an adoption counselor will review it with you.
 The entire process may take an hour or a few days, depending on the animal.

 Anything with your current name and address will do, such as a driver’s license, checkbook, utility bill or lease.